mvolkmann/blog/src/swift/Localization.md

 ## Overview

-There make facets to localization including text translation, enabling users to select a locale within an app, plural forms, numbers, currency, dates, and images.
+There many facets to localization including text translation, enabling users to select a locale within an app, plural forms, numbers, currency, dates, and images.
-Each of these is discussed here.
+Each of these are discussed here.

+Many SwiftUI views automatically perform translations.
+These include `Text`, `Label`, and `Button`.

 ## Specifying Supported Languages